Metropolis Adjusted Langevin Trajectories: a robust alternative to Hamiltonian Monte Carlo: Optimal scaling limits for isotropic targets

 Apart from extending the results from the HMC case to any choice of friction, point (ii) generalizes Section~3.4~of~\cite{Beskos::2013} where only the mean function is considered.
 The result describes the asymptotic lag-one autocorrelation of different functions which can be used as heuristic indicators of the performance of MALT.
 For the mean function, it corresponds to the asymptotic expected squared jump distance, a performance criterion often used for adaptive tuning of MCMC methods (see \cite{pasarica2010adaptively})).
 Under \Cref{Assumption:ProductForm} we can guarantee this for functions growing as fast as quadratic but with a stronger moment condition we could extend this further for functions that grow more rapidly.

 Point (iii) is again an extension of the results in HMC case, studied in Section~3.5~of~\cite{Beskos::2013}.
 It describes the limiting behavior of each marginal coordinate of the chain generated by MALT (with other coordinates integrated out with respect to the stationary measure).
-If MALT is initiated in stationarity and only a single coordinate is observed, then its behavior can be described in terms of a Langevin trajectory and an independent coin.
-Like in the HMC case (and unlike the RWM and MALA cases) it is important to know that the rest of the coordinates are in stationarity, as a single coordinate is not Markovian with respect to its own filtration, not even asymptotically. \cite[Section 4]{Beskos::2013} considers two measures of efficiency for HMC, the number of successful transitions per gradient evaluation and the expected squared jump distance per gradient evaluation. maximizing the first one is equivalent to minimizing the computational cost of a single accepted transition, while maximizing the second will also prioritizes schemes which move further.
+If MALT is initiated in stationarity and only a single coordinate is observed, then its behavior can be described in terms of a Langevin trajectory and an independent coin. \cite[Section 4]{Beskos::2013} considers two measures of efficiency for HMC, the number of successful transitions per gradient evaluation and the expected squared jump distance per gradient evaluation. maximizing the first one is equivalent to minimizing the computational cost of a single accepted transition, while maximizing the second will also prioritizes schemes which move further.

 Number of successful transitions per gradient evaluation is proportional to the acceptance rate and inversely proportional to the number of steps $L=\lfloor T/h\rfloor$.
 For a fixed $T$ this corresponds to maximizing $h\E\left[1\wedge e^{-\Delta(\bx_{0:L})}\right]$.
 Similar reasoning holds for other measures of efficiency.
 We will consider the following measures of efficiency.
 For $f$ as in \Cref{prop:SingleCoordinateDisplacement}(ii) we define \emph{expected squared $f$-distance} per gradient evaluation as